-Privacy
+Privacy and ethics

 I’m just a nerd building a site for a thing that I personally find useful.
 So when I say that “I take your privacy seriously”, it’s not just some spiel.
 It’s me, Johnny Noble, talking to you, my honoured guest.